 - then put the kites in, folded in 3 as described above

 - then stuff the packing cubes, the parts from the foot straps and fins etc in between the kites.
 Just like playing Tetris, make sure you use every space to divide your stuff evenly

-- if you have a towel or yoga mat, stack it on top of everything.
+- then put your harness as extra protection no top.
+If you have a towel or yoga mat, stack it on top of everything.
 I try to give my kites a bit of extra protection in case the kitebag might be ripped open during the flight (which unfortunately also happened to me but nothing happened to my kites)

 10. Are you in kind of a hurry or just want to try a different approach?

 If you want to see a different approach on packing the kites, check out this video: Jeremy Lund has a different technique, rolling all of his 3 kites at once.
 Then putting it into the bag and by putting some weight on it, the air is slowly released.

 I think it’s definitely the fastest way of packing but I’m not sure if you really make the most out of the space in your kitebag.
 But a good option if you have enough space and just got out of the water knowing that your transport to the airport is already waiting for you..

 Aaaand done!
 How do you travel with your kite surf equipment?
 Do you have any other packing hacks?
 I would love to learn about them in a comment below!